Acupuncture effective on many points

 sweating problems, itching, dry skin, eczema, acne, cold sores, shingles, psoriasis, boils, ulcers

-internal complaints:
+internal issues:

 anemia, feeling cold, circulation problems, high blood pressure, low blood pressure, thyroid disorders, diabetes, overweight